HoMuChen/express-line-notify/README.md

 ## Usage

 The authentication middleware go throught line oauth process.
-If success, `req.line-notify-access-token` will be set with the return access_token, and can be used by later middleware for pushing notification.
+If success, `req['line-notify-access-token']` will be set with the return access_token, and can be used by later middleware for pushing notification.

 For example,